-You or your family could apply to Variety New Zealand.
-They fund things like trikes, iPads, laptops, and mobility equipment for children and young people who are disabled or ill.
+You can apply to Variety New Zealand.
+They fund things like trikes, iPads, laptops, and mobility equipment for children and young people who are disabled.

-If you are under 22 and live in the Upper North Island
+If you’re under 22 and live in the Upper North Island

-You or your family could apply to the Wilson Home Trust.
-The Trust has grants available for children or young people with a physical disability (and their family).
-They include children’s equipment and activities, holiday accommodation, counselling and emergencies.
+You could apply to the Wilson Home Trust.
+The Trust has grants available for children or young people with a physical impairment (and their family).
+They fund children’s equipment and activities, holiday accommodation, counselling, and emergencies.

-You or your family could apply to the Halberg Activity Fund.
-The Fund provides grants to disabled children and young people for sports equipment, lessons or coaching and camps.
+You could apply to the Halberg Activity Fund.
+The Fund provides grants to disabled children and young people for sports equipment, lessons or coaching, and camps.

 If you belong to Deaf Children New Zealand (DCNZ)

-You or your family could apply to DCNZ for help with tutoring fees and assistive devices, and for scholarships and grants.
+You can apply to DCNZ for help with tutoring fees and assistive devices, and for scholarships and grants.

 Community funding resources